intel-analytics/ipex-llm/docs/docs/index.md

 ### Text classification API

 *Analytics Zoo Text Classification API* provides a set of pre-defined models (using CNN, LSTM, etc.) for text classifications.
-(See more details [here](APIGuide/Models/text-classification.md))
+(See more details [here](ProgrammingGuide/text-classification.md))

 ### Recommendation API

-*Analytics Zoo Recommendation API* provides a set of pre-defined models (such as Neural Collaborative Filtering, Wide and Deep Learning, etc.) for receommendations.
+*Analytics Zoo Recommendation API* provides a set of pre-defined models (such as Neural Collaborative Filtering, Wide and Deep Learning, etc.) for recommendations.
 (See more details [here](ProgrammingGuide/recommendation.md))

 ---
 ## Reference use cases